N5GEH/n5geh.platform/README.md

 a postman-collection that contains the basic CRUD queries for accessing the individual functionalities.
 For a closer look on fiware you will find a comprehensive tutorial here: https://fiware-tutorials.readthedocs.io/en/latest/index.html

 **Note:** The tutoial does not cover all the aspects, but it is a good starting point to get to know fiware a little better.
-I will reference the detailed description and gits.
+We will reference the detailed description and gits.

 **Note:** In case you are not familiar with docker and docker-swarm I highly recommend to start here: https://docs.docker.com/.
-The get started tutorial explains the basic functionalities in very good way.
+The get-started tutorial explains the basic functionalities in a very good way.
 Also in case of issues with docker the page contains docker's full guidebook and documentation.
-We use the docker community edition!
+Usually we use the docker community edition for our purposes!

-Before you ask many many questions.
-Please try to read the docs first.
-I try to keep the collection of links up-to-date as long as I am actively working with the plattform.
+Before you ask many many questions please try to read the docs first.
+We try to keep the collection of links up-to-date as long as we are actively working with the plattform.
 <br>

 **Try it out!<br>